vantoanvo/PostfixCalulator/README.md

 ### Description

 This project implements a postfix calculator which can perform basic arithmetic calculation such as `+ * ^` with unlimited integers.
-The project will be run interactively with input from the shell.
+The project use `Object Oriented Programming` concepts and `Chain of Responsibility`, it will be run with user input from the shell interactively.

 ### Code